allyourbankarebelongtous/pleb-vpn/README.md

 ports.
 You will have to figure out how to:
 1) Install and configure openvpn.
 2) Change the port LND or Core Lightning uses and how to implement hybrid mode.
-3) Manually configure any other service that you want (wireguard, LetsEncryt, etc).
+3) Manually configure any other service that you want (wireguard, LetsEncrypt, etc).
 There are numerous guides on how to do this.

 **I want to update my node.
 What do I need to do?**